tuck1s/sparkyEvents/README.md

 `Properties` can be any of the [SparkPost Event Properties](https://www.sparkpost.com/docs/tech-resources/webhook-event-reference/).
 Definition can be split over lines using indentation, as per [Python .ini file structure](https://docs.python.org/3/library/configparser.html#supported-ini-file-structure).

+`Timezone` can be configured to suit your locale.
+It's used by SparkPost to interpret the from_time and to_time that you specify in the command-line parameters you specify.
 ## Usage
 ```
 $ ./sparkyEvents.py